 A major component of SSCWD's program is to reduce the amount of salts added through the use of water softeners in its service area.
 Sunnyslope, San Benito County Water District, and the City of Hollister have cooperated, through the Water Resources Association, to develop programs to enhance customer knowledge, and change customer behavior about water softeners.
-The program consists of a water softener rebate program, an education program, and legislation to currently ban timer based water softeners, and eventually ban all salt discharging water softeners.
+The program consists of a water softener rebate program, an education program, and local ordinances banning the installation or replacement of all salt discharging water softeners.